jclupo/Latin102-05/quiz2.md

   > In Egypt, Hercules killed the priest Busiris who regularly sacrificed foreigners.

-  1. quem❌
+  1. quem❌ *Revision*- qui
   1. Busiris--Masculine, singular
-  1. Accusative case because it is the direct object.❌
+  1. Accusative case because it is the direct object.❌ *Revision*- Nominative case because it is the subject

 7. Prometheus’ heart was devoured by an eagle.
 Hercules shot the eagle dead with his arrows.
   > Prometheus’ heart was devoured by an eagle that Hercules shot dead with his arrows.

-  1. quem❌
+  1. quem❌ *Revision*- quam
-  1. the egale--Masculine❌, singular
+  1. the egale--Masculine❌, singular *Revision*- feminine
   1. Accusative case because it is the direct object.